sparksp/phills.me.uk/content/services/indoor-climbing-assistant/index.md

 Prerequisites for attending the course are as follows:

--   Competence in the basic skills of belaying, harness fitting and tying on; and
+-   Competence[^1] in the basic skills of belaying, harness fitting and tying on; and
 -   5 indoor and/or 5 outdoor climbing sessions logged in DLOG.
 There is no personal climbing requirement for these sessions; you can have just belayed, but it is useful to have experience of climbing e.g. bottom roping or top roping.

 After the course you will be given an assessment result of either Pass or Defer (not yet mastered basic skills).